16/01/2019

 Want to learn more?
 Please contact Tommy van der Vorst.

-To truly understand how something works, I prefer to completely take it apart and try to put it back together myself.
+To truly understand how something works, I prefer to completely take it apart.

 Do you want to know more about this topic?